ksahlin/strobealign/README.md

 If it is not available, replace it with `pigz` or regular `gzip` in the command.

+PAF output includes only mapped reads.
+Unmapped reads are omitted.
+This is also true for paired-end reads: If one of the reads is unmapped, only the mapped one is output.

 ## Abundance estimation mode (for metagenomic binning)